indiajoe/TIRSPEC/README.md

 ![Photometry flowchart](docs/PhotometryPipeline.png)
 ![Spectroscopy flowchart](docs/SpectroscopyPipeline.png)
 For automated wavelength calibration, one needs to keep a calibrated template of the argon spectra in a directory.

-Module requirements: astropy, numpy and pyraf NonPython requirements: iraf, sextractor
+*Module requirements: astropy, numpy and pyraf*

+*NonPython requirements: iraf, sextractor*

 *    **TelluricCorrection.py** *:* This is to remove the telluric lines and do continuum correction of final NIR spectra.
 The flow chart of the processes one can take in telluric correction are shown below.
 ![Telluric correction flowchart](docs/TelluricCorrectionAlgorithm.png)
 Make sure, the theoretical stellar line profiles of Vega star is available in same directory.

-Module requirements: astropy, numpy, scipy and matplotlib
+*Module requirements: astropy, numpy, scipy and matplotlib*

 *    **FitWCS.py** *:* This is a stand alone script to add WCS information in fits header of an image.

+*Module requirements: astropy, scipy, numpy*

 *    **AlignCombineImagesinDir.py** *:* This is a stand alone script to help astronomer align and combine fits images.